Overwatch 2 Tracer: Abilities, Changes & PlayStyle

 Recall

 This skill of Tracer’s is by far the most versatile in Overwatch 2, as it can be used to benefit the character in either an offensive or defensive playstyle.
-When this ability is used, Tracer will jump back three seconds into the past, returning her current health and position to their state at the moment the ability was performed.
+When this ability is used, Tracer will jump back three seconds into the past, returning her current health and position to their state when the ability was performed.

-If you use her Recall ability, it will not only restore her health and return her back to where she was, but it will also reload her pistol and erase any debuffs that were applied to her.
-There is a second use for Recall, which is mostly used to recover any Health that was lost while engaged in the fight.
+If you use her Recall ability, it will not only restore her health and return her to where she was, but it will also reload her pistol and erase any debuffs that were applied to her.

 • Healing: Replenish lost health equal to what it was 3 seconds before